SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/troubleshooting-and-faqs.md

 This typically can happen when there is a slowdown on the network, or due to some issues on Github the side.
 Add the following parameter to the installation command.
 It will increase the timeout from default 180 seconds to 300 seconds.
 You can adjust the value to your needs.

 `--download-timeout 300`
+### Questions
+What can I do if I get the error "Failed to bind to address" while installing or restarting the collector on a Mac platform?

+### Answers

+This error typically occurs if another process is already using the required port or IP address.
+You can check if any existing otel-sumo service is running in the background by running the following command:

+`$ ps -ef | grep sumo`

+If this command returns any running process related to Sumo Logic, you should kill it before attempting to install or restart the collector.
+Once you've confirmed that no other Sumo Logic processes are running, you can attempt to install or restart the collector again.

+### Questions

+How can I uninstall the Sumo OpenTelemetry Collector?

+### Answers

+To uninstall the Collector, you can run the following command:

+`curl -s https://raw.githubusercontent.com/SumoLogic/sumologic-otel-collector/main/scripts/install.sh | sudo -E bash -s -- --uninstall --purge --yes`

+This will completely remove the Collector from your system, including any associated configuration files.

+If you are using a Mac, you can also run the following command to clear the cache:

+`sudo rm -rf /var/cache/otelcol-sumo`

+This will remove any cached data associated with the Collector.

 </details>